Relative Locality in $\kappa$-Poincar\'e: Conclusions and outlook

 In this paper we established Relative Locality as the natural paradigm in which one should interpret the implications of $\kappa$-Poincar\'e for physics.
 This paradigm comes with a simple and coherent physical model, which allows to unambiguously determine the new effects that $\kappa$-Poincar\'e implies, thus finally allowing for the long-sought connection with the experiments.

-We determined that $\kappa$-Poincar\'e describes a momentum space which metrically is de Sitter, with radius of curvature $\kappa$.
-This momentum space has a non-metric connection with zero curvature, and non-zero torsion and metricity.
+We determined that $\kappa$-Poincar\'e determines a Relative Locality model with a momentum space which metrically is de Sitter, with radius of curvature $\kappa$.
+This momentum space has a non-metric connection with zero curvature, and non-zero torsion and nonmetricity.

-Within this geometric interpretation we can find a natural proposal for particles dispersion relation, such that the particle's mass is equivalent to its rest energy.

 These results lead to a fully workable model of point particles interacting with point-like, but ``relatively-local'', interactions, with a non-symmetric and associative deformed conservation law of momentum.